kovidgoyal/calibre/manual/typesetting_math.rst

 More information
 -----------------

-Since the |app| viewer uses the MathJax library to render mathematics, the best place to find out more about math in ebooks and get help is the `MathJax website <http://www.mathjax.org>`_.
+Since the calibre viewer uses the MathJax library to render mathematics, the best place to find out more about math in ebooks and get help is the `MathJax website <http://www.mathjax.org>`_.